 #10 Admire Powder Tower (Gate) + Municipal House

-It’s Selfie Time at Powder Tower, one of the original city gates!
-With such mesmerizing medieval architecture, it’s hard not to look up and be amused after you cross Charles Bridge to enter Old Town.
-The fabulous Municipal House is right next to the tower.
+It’s Selfie Time at Powder Tower!
+Dating back to 1475, Powder Tower is one of the original city gates, separating Old Town from New Town.
+Back in medieval times, it was one of the 13 gates for the people of Prague to enter Old Town.
+With such mesmerizing medieval architecture, it’s hard not to look up, tilt your head, and be amazed by this gigantic Gothic monument (after you cross the Charles Bridge to enter Old Town).
+Historically, the coronation processions of Czech kings entered Old Town through the Powder Tower, which is part of the “Royal Way” to the Prague Castle.
+The pawbulous Municipal House is right next to the tower.
 Don’t forget to take some extra IG-worthy photos here.

 Hope you enjoy traveling to Prague with your dog!
 Sniff out other dog-friendly places I’ve conquered with my alpha paws.